-Enure that all computers are on the same network.
+Ensure that all computers are on the same network.
 With Wi-Fi devices, especially laptops, it’s always possible that the device is connected to a nearby open Wi-Fi network or a neighbor’s Wi-Fi you’ve used before.
-Double check that all computers are on the same local network with the same name (e.g. player 1 isn’t on “Wireless” and player 3 is on “Wireless_Guest”).
+Double-check that all computers are on the same local network with the same name (e.g. player 1 isn’t on “Wireless” and player 3 is on “Wireless_Guest”).

-If any computers are connected to the router via ethernet, make sure they’re connected to the same router that the others are connected to over Wi-Fi.
+If any computers are connected to the router via ethernet, ensure they’re connected to the same router that the others are connected to over Wi-Fi.

 Check for AP Isolation